jdeath/FreeIntvDiscreteButtons/README.md

 | Select | Controller Swap |

 ## Controls (Discrete Button Setup - If you have a INTV Controller)
 These directions are using a Retronic Design Adapter with an AtGames INTV Flashback Controller.
-My device worked best (all keys worked on two controlles) with firmware Intellivision_Flashback_Controller_DollarGeneral_v3.3.hex (https://github.com/retronicdesign/USBJoystickAdapter_v3.3/releases/tag/v3.3).
+My device worked best (all keys worked on two controllers) with firmware Intellivision_Flashback_Controller_DollarGeneral_v3.3.hex (https://github.com/retronicdesign/USBJoystickAdapter_v3.3/releases/tag/v3.3).
 The retronic design converter is really nice and supports many orrignal controllers like INTV, Coleco, Atari, etc. Support them.
 Each coverter is about $30 USD.

 The AtGames INTV flashback is pretty fun.
 But the sound sticks, cannot save games, cannot use cheats, etc. But a great way to obtain the license to run the games and the controllers are exactly like the orginal!